kmarcie/overwatchhud/README.md

  - rawrsor & nokk - helped out with answering some of the questions i had while making this hud
  - humahuma & sentrionic - helped out with references and providing screenshots of certain elements
  - yoshi - helped out with buff/hurt animations
+ - omnibombulator - huds.tf & fixed the flare going above the text on the main menu

 CHANGELOG